chmouel/pipelines-as-code/docs/content/docs/api/settings.md

 Defines the base prompt template that Pipelines-as-Code sends to the LLM.
 {{< /param >}}

+{{< param name="roles[].image" type="string" id="param-roles-image" >}}
+Overrides the top-level `image` for this role only.
+When set, the child PipelineRun for this role uses this container image instead of the shared default.
+This lets you use a heavier or specialised agent image for certain roles (e.g. a code-rewrite role) while keeping a lighter image as the default.
+{{< /param >}}

 {{< param name="roles[].model" type="string" id="param-roles-model" >}}
 Specifies the model for this role.
 If omitted, the backend CLI uses its own default model.
 Consult each backend's documentation for available model names.
 {{< /param >}}